-arents may request a review of their PSoC if they believe it would be lower under the new statewide policy.
+NLF: Boards must be aware that parents may request a review of their PSoC if they believe it would be lower under the new statewide policy.
 If a parent requests a review, Boards must reduce the PSoC to the new statewide rate if that rate is lower than the parent’s previously assessed PSoC.

-Note: TWC will implement additional changes to the PSoC methodology later in 2024 to align with the recently amended federal CCDF Final Rule (45 CFR Part 98).
-The new rule requires states to cap PSoC at 7 percent of the family income, regardless of the number of children in care.
-Changes to TX3C will be required for implementation.
-TWC will issue updated guidance prior to implementation.

 LF: Boards may continue to offer discounts pursuant to §809.19; TX3C will support entering and calculating these percent reductions in PSoC.

-Note: On April 30, 2024, the Commission proposed changes to §809.19(a)(8) to discontinue discounts for parent selected Texas Rising Star certified care.
-This proposed rule change will not become effective until October 2024.
+Note: On April 30, 2024, the Commission proposed changes to §809.19(a)(8) to discontinue discounts for parent-selected Texas Rising Star certified care.
+This proposed rule change will not become effective until September 2024.

-Notifications of System Changes
+System Notifications and Case Notes

-NLF: Boards must review and update local policies and procedures for absence notifications by July 1, 2024, to ensure that TX3C is used to track excessive absences and to generate the required notifications.
+NLF: Boards must review and update local procedures for absence notifications by September 1, 2024, to ensure that TX3C is used to track excessive absences and to generate the required notifications.
 Absence notification procedures must be consistent with the requirements in §809.78.
+TX3C will support automatic notification to parents and providers when a child reaches absence thresholds outlined in rule and will retain record of the notifications.

-NLF: Boards must review and update local policies and procedures for other notifications that go to parents or providers and make updates that reflect TX3C as the system of record for counseling notes and documentation of communication with parents and providers.
+NLF: Boards must review and update local procedures for other notifications that go to parents or providers and make updates that reflect TX3C as the system of record for counseling notes and documentation of communication with parents and providers.

+12-Month Eligibility for Children Added to a Household and Care

+NLF: Effective September 1, 2024, and pursuant to 45 CFR 98.21(d), Boards must ensure that each child enrolled in child care, including siblings added to an existing CCS case, receives a minimum of 12 months of eligibility.

+NLF: Boards must extend redetermination dates for all children in a family when an additional child is enrolled in CCS to ensure that every child in the family receives a minimum of 12 months of care, with the exception of DFPS-funded care in which each child’s case is considered a “family of one.”

+Note: Boards must ensure staff members manually adjust the family’s eligibility redetermination date in TX3C when a new child in care results in an extended eligibility period.

+NLF: Boards must notify both parents and providers of the extension of CCS eligibility when the redetermination date is extended due to a new child added to the case.

+Limitation on Voluntary Transfers of Children between Providers

+NLF: Boards must make providers and parents aware that voluntary transfers will not be permitted until the start of the second pay period following their request.
+This policy aligns with private pay practices and the new policy to pay prospectively.

+Elimination of “Voluntary Withdrawal” Termination Reason

+NLF: Boards must be aware that pursuant to 45 CFR 98.21, eligibility may not be redetermined sooner than 12 months of the most recent eligibility determination.
+Per guidance from the federal Office of Child Care, this policy applies to families that voluntarily withdraw from the program.
+Effective September 1, 2024, Boards must suspend care in TX3C rather than terminate eligibility.
+Eligibility must be terminated when the end of the 12-month period is reached if the family has not come back into care.

 INQUIRIES:

 Send inquiries regarding this WD Letter to childcare.programassistance@twc.texas.gov.